 We recommend that you read the Q&A that follows, then visit our Query page to read our formal house editorial guidelines.
 The submission form for proposed Brewed Awakenings content is at the bottom of the Query page.
 It will be to your advantage to read both of these documents in their entirety before you consider whether you should submit to us.

 When can I submit stories?
 What’s the deadline?

 We accept stories year-round.
 The cutoff for each autumn’s volume is May 31.
 Submit before then, you’re in consideration for that year’s copy; submit after that, and you’re in the pile for the following year.
-You obtain neither benefit nor disability from submitting well in advance of the cutoff, but technical errors in the submission are more likely to be redirected to you for correction (instead of resulting in your manuscript being summarily excluded) if we have time to review it before May 31.
+You obtain neither benefit nor disability from submitting well in advance of the cutoff, but technical errors in the submission are more likely to be redirected to you for correction (instead of resulting in your manuscript being summarily excluded) if we have time to spot-check it before May 31.